Submit your proposal to present at the industry’s

 We also request proposals for posters when it is desirable for more interaction among a smaller audience with the poster presenter.

 Presenting at this event positions your ideas in front of the top professionals in the timing and sync community.
-Please submit your abstract today to have your concepts considered.
+Please submit your abstract by Wednesday, November 18 to have your concepts considered.

 Format and Topics